utybo/ZoroarkKB/_articles/aPTST.md

 * It makes sure that your code works, which is nice
 * It ensures that no regressions happen in your code.
-A regression is when something that works breaks inexplicably.
+A regression is when something that works now breaks (or has broken) inexplicably at some point in the future.
 This is invaluable when you want to efficiently check when and if your code breaks after you've made some optimizations.
-* It gives you a direct approximation of how much has been done
+* It gives you a direct approximation of how much has been done on your task.
+  Writing your tests before writing your code can be an efficient way of making reliable code.
 * Creating unit tests before even starting to code your function gives you a better understanding of what said function is supposed to do.
-* Click a button, test everything.
+* Click a button, test everything at once.
 It's that simple.
 Automate all the things!
 * If you have ever made something that looks like `def test_my_function()`, congrats, you already know how to make unit tests!